LMurphy186232/APHIS-simulation/README.md

 The "mean_noforestdist" field can be calculated with the script "Get non forest landcover in 8 directions.R."

 # Output
-A dataframe that is a copy of the input dataframe, with additional fields for dates of infestation and removal ("year_infested" and "year_removed").
+A SpatialPointsDataFrame that is a copy of the input dataframe, with additional fields for dates of infestation and removal ("year_infested" and "year_removed").

+A SpatialPointsDataFrame is a dataframe with spatial information for each line, equivalent to a points shapefile in ArcGIS.
+In most cases, dataframe syntax can be used on it directly; for instance, the $ operator will work as expected.
+It can be coerced into a regular dataframe using as.data.frame.

+The SpatialPointsDataFrame can be easily be plotted as a set of points on a map using plot(), or used in other spatial analyses.
+It can also be written out as a shapefile compatible with a variety of GIS software using the "rgdal" package in R.

 # Risk model: determining which trees are infested
 Uninfested trees have a certain probability of being infested each timestep, as a function of number of and distance to post-emergence infested source trees and various tree characteristics (see below).